Distillation of Indistinguishable Photons: Derivation of main text Eq. (1)

 We first direct the reader to Ch.~7.2 of Ref.~\cite{sparrow-thesis} for explicit outline of the SB protocol.

 We consider the case where all photons are identical (i.e. case of zero distinguishability), which is the dominant contribution to the post-selection probability as the error $\epsilon \rightarrow 0$.
-There are two independent calculations to arrive at Eq.~\eqref{eq:SB_success}.
+There are two independent calculations to arrive at Eq.~(1) of the main text.

 The first involves computing the probability for an input of $m$ and $1$ photons in separate rails to bunch, that is, $|m,1\rangle \rightarrow |m+1,0\rangle$, upon post-selection by measuring 0 photons in the second rail.